Arizona Teachers Academy

 Additionally, ATA students are eligible to receive vouchers to cover the cost of test fees for many of the AEPA/NES teacher certification exams.
 If you are currently an ATA student, you may have already been contacted with information on obtaining these vouchers, but if not please reach out to us by email to learn more.

 Finally, upon completion of a participating program, ATA graduates become eligible for various new teacher supports throughout their first year of teaching.
-These include instructional coaching as well as professional development opportunities exclusive to the ATA.
 Our induction specialists will contact you with more information as you approach your expected graduation date.

 You may apply for the ATA Scholarship prior to being accepted into a participating program at the University of Arizona.
 However, your scholarship application will not be considered until the application deadline has passed, and you are either in an ATA-participating program or, in the case of undergraduate students, a corresponding pre-major.